zihao-wang/spred/README.md

 # Sparsity by Redundancy

+This is an implementation the method *spred* of our paper [Sparsity by Redundancy: Solving L1 with a Simple Reparametrization](https://arxiv.org/abs/2210.01212).
 Spred is a method that allows one to optimize L1 penalties using any gradient-descent-based methods in standard deep learning frameworks.
 This repository implements the spred (sparsity by redundancy) method for several deep learning models for image classification in PyTorch.

 The models.py contains the implementation following models
 - MLP `models/mlp.py`